hyperledger/fabric/docs/source/msp.rst

 ``NodeOUs.OrdererOUIdentifier``) key:

-a. ``OrganizationalUnitIdentifier``: Is the OU value that the x509 certificate needs to contain to be considered a client (admin, peer, orderer).
+a. ``OrganizationalUnitIdentifier``: Is the OU value that the x509 certificate needs to contain to be considered a client (admin, peer, orderer respectively).
 If this field is empty, then the classification is not applied.
 b. ``Certificate``: Set this to the path of the CA or intermediate CA certificate under which client (peer, admin or orderer) identities should be validated.
 The field is relative to the MSP root